Slayer95/aura-bot/CLI.md

 without a game owner.
 After this time passes, the lobby is unhosted.

 - <TIME>: Provided in minutes.

+## \`--load <FILE>\`

+Specifies the location of a saved game a game lobby will resume.

+- If `<FILE>` does not contain any slashes, it is resolved relative to the saved games directory by default, unless overridden by the `--stdpaths` flag.
+- The presence of any slashes causes `<FILE>` to be resolved relative to the current working directory (CWD).

 # Flags for CLI commands